 In simple terms:

-Although CRM and ERP systems serve different purposes, they become far more valuable when connected together.
+As businesses grow, CRM and ERP systems become more valuable when integrated.

 In many organisations, customer-facing teams work primarily in CRM systems while finance and operations rely on ERP platforms.
 If these systems remain separate, information gaps often appear between departments.